BROADCAST OUTPUT

 5. Set Channel Layout to Stereo Mix (2 channels).

-6. Set the Delay in ms (even the 100 ms setting will often provide production-quality clean audio; if broadcast output still produces an unacceptable amount of static, you can try raising the delay, to 500 ms, for example).
+6. Set the Delay in ms (even the 100 ms setting will often provide high-quality audio suitable for livestreaming; if broadcast output still produces an unacceptable amount of static, you can try raising the delay, to 500 ms, for example).

 7. (The “Outputs” section reminds you of the audio devices you’ve selected and the audio content you are sending to individual channels on those devices).